The experience of waiting for your off-the-plan apartment

 “The wait was long, but it was worth it in the end.
 I ended up with everything I wanted in a home.”

-According to Independent Projects Assistant Director Cassandra Cumberland, the developers try to keep buyers up-to-date as often as possible.
+According to Mark Wolens – Principal and Licenced Agent, the developers try to keep buyers up-to-date as often as possible.

 "Buyers get updates approximately every three months.
 These include things like where construction is up to, if there have been delays due to weather, colour selection updates etc. We also include things like finance, rental details, anything we think buyers will want to know."

 “Most of the contact is made through emails, but a few developments have Facebook pages that we manage.
 We are looking to expand this to all our developments in the near future.”

 So what should you do if you’re facing a twelve month wait for your place?

 Save more money